rashrahman/amazon-star-rating-predictor/README.md

 A tuned Logistic Regression model with TF-IDF features and hyperparameter optimization using GridSearchCV achieved the best accuracy.
 ### Evaluation:
 Performance was evaluated using accuracy, confusion matrix, and other classification metrics.
+### Conclusion
+GridSearchCV and TF-IDF feature engineering significantly improved model performance.
+The final model predicts ratings with 63% accuracy, making it a robust baseline for future enhancements.